Chevrolet Spark: United States

-In the United States, the Spark is available in four trim levels: base LS, mid-level 1LT, lifestyle-oriented ACTIV (available starting with the 2017 model year), and top-tier 2LT.
-Each trim level is available with either a standard five-speed manual transmission, or a continuously variable transmission (CVT).
+In the United States, the Spark was available in four trim levels: base LS, mid-level 1LT, lifestyle-oriented ACTIV (available starting with the 2017 model year), and top-tier 2LT.
+Each trim level was available with either a standard five-speed manual transmission, or a continuously variable transmission (CVT).

+Canada

+Canada received the LS, 1LT, and 2LT models.
+The biggest seller by far was the 1LT; 85 percent of Canadian buyers opted for an 1LT fitted with the automatic transmission.

 Mexico

-The Spark was launched for the Mexican market on November 4, 2015, as a 2016 model and only offered in the LT and LTZ trim lines, both of them powered by a 1.4-liter engine.
+The Spark was launched for the Mexican market on 4 November 2015, as a 2016 model and only offered in the LT and LTZ trim lines, both of them powered by a 1.4-liter engine.

 2018 facelift

 In 2018, for the 2019 model year, the Spark received a mid-cycle facelift.
 Changes included a new third-generation seven-inch Chevrolet Infotainment 3 infotainment system, revised exterior styling, optional low-speed autonomous emergency braking (AEB) on selected models, and new exterior color options.
 In the United States, the facelifted Spark went on sale in the third quarter of 2018 for model year 2019.
 For Mexico, the model was facelifted in October 2018 as a 2019 model, discontinuing the LTZ trim line and adding the Premier and Activ trim lines.